Marie Cederschiöld University College

 The aims of the research programme are in line with the university college's diaconal history.
 In 1851, the first nurse training course in Sweden was launched by Marie Cederschiöld under the auspices of Ersta diakoni.
 The first socially oriented programme at national level began at the turn of the last century in the form of diaconal training at the Stora Sköndal Foundation.

-Today Ersta Sköndal Bräcke University College is owned by Ersta diakoni, Stora Sköndal Foundation and Bräcke diakoni, divided into three campuses located in Södermalm, Stockholm, Stora Sköndal, south of Stockholm and Hisingen, Gothenburg.
+Today Marie Cederschiöld University College is owned by Ersta diakoni, Stora Sköndal Foundation, Bräcke diakoni and Stockholms Sjukhem with a campus in Södermalm, Stockholm.

 The historical background has resulted in human health, welfare, and vulnerability being the focus of study and explains how research fields have developed and given the university its specific profile.